Jocelyn Lee Hardy: Prisoner of war

 On 1 January 1917, Hardy was promoted to the rank of captain.
-He spent another nine months in this camp, before he was transferred to Schweidnitz in Silesia.
+He spent another nine months in this camp, before he was transferred to Schweidnitz (Świdnica) in Silesia.
 Within a short period of his arrival, he broke out with Captain Willie Loder-Symonds, Wiltshire Regiment.
 Carrying forged police passes, they climbed a wire fence, scaled a glass topped wall, and caught a train.
 They were able to travel across Germany via Dresden, Leipzig, Cologne and Aachen.
 Then by tram to Richterich, and reached the safety of the Netherlands within 2 days of getting out of Schweidnitz.
 A fellow prisoner wrote of this escape:Hardy, had, together with another officer, just escaped over the frontier.
 They were in a camp in Silicia, [sic] and had travelled over five hundred miles through Germany.
 After escaping, in some civilian clothes, which they had managed to get into the camp, they walked to a nearby railway station, and Hardy, having learned to speak German fluently since his captivity, bought a ticket at the railway station for Berlin.
-The first part of their journey was uneventful, but after leaving Berlin, they were asked for their passports, and Hardy, who had helped us to make the passports at Fort Zorndorff, and had made for himself and his comrade passports, had an anxious moment while the official was examining it.
+The first part of their journey was uneventful, but after leaving Berlin, they were asked for their passports, and Hardy, who had helped us to make the passports at Fort Zorndorf, and had made for himself and his comrade passports, had an anxious moment while the official was examining it.
 But after turning the passport over several times, the official was satisfied, and gave it back, and they were safe again for the time being.
 A little later, however, Hardy's comrade was taken very ill, no doubt from the effects of his long imprisonment, and for some time it looked as if the people in the carriage would notice something wrong, as unfortunately he could not speak any German.
 At several other places along the line they had to leave the carriage, and in some cases had to change trains to get away from one or other who had become too inquisitive.
 In the end they arrived at Aachen, when again their passport was examined, and as before, the officials were evidently satisfied that it was bona fide, and let them pass.
 After leaving the station at Aachen, they boldly walked through the town, and hiding themselves in a forest near the frontier, they managed to crawl into Holland during the night.
 Nobody was more pleased than myself to hear of Hardy's escape, as he had made many attempts, and certainly deserved to succeed.